-During a student's consequence, papers due to teachers will either have to be done on computers outside of Shickley Public School or on a typewriter.
+During a student's consequence, papers due to teachers may have to be done on computers outside of Shickley Public School.
 The Administration reserves the right to amend the consequences with the severity of the offense.

-1:1 Learning Environment Responsibilities and Expectations

-Student Responsibilities and Expectations
+1:1 Learning Environment Responsibilities and Expectations Student Responsibilities and Expectations